helene-tafrihi-pousset/helene-tafrihi-pousset/README.md

 - 👋 Hi, I’m @helene-tafrihi-pousset.
 - 👀 I’m interested in web development and IT since 2006.
 - 🌱 I’m a front-end web developper in Javascript, React, Node.js & TS
-- 🌴 I’m a senior front-end web integrator in HTML, CSS, Wordpress & JQuery
+- 🌴 I’m a senior web integrator in HTML, CSS, Wordpress & JQuery
 - 💞️ I’m looking to collaborate on inspiring web projects with wonderful people!
 - 📫 How to reach me: tafrihipousset@gmail.com

 ## WORKS

 **2024 - now:**